top of page

 Creating lighthearted and amusing content has always been a passion of mine, and I enjoyed making quirky GIFs to share with the world.
 I had a small, dedicated following that I connected with on IRC, where I received valuable feedback and encouragement.

-I used a simple animation tool called Animation Shop, which came bundled with Paint Shop Pro, to bring my GIF-ideas to life.
+For those of you more technically curious, I used a simple animation tool called Animation Shop, which came bundled with Paint Shop Pro, to bring my GIF-ideas to life.
 It was through this software that the Dancing Banana was born.
+Animation Shop was basically ready with grids and everything so it was just to play around and create gifs and pixelart almost right out of the box.

 Why a banana?
 I frequently used internet forums and enjoyed creating emojis to express my emotions as I interacted with others online.
 The Dancing Banana was an extension of this—a festive emoji to celebrate whenever I created something new and exciting.

-I also created other GIFs, like an angry toaster and a melting ice-cream cone with big, sad eyes.
+I also created other GIFs, like an angry toaster, or a melting ice-cream cone with big, sad eyes.
 However, none of them gained popularity like the banana, which gradually captured the hearts of internet users.

-Before Flash animations became popular, I found an opportunity through IRC to create GIF ad-banners for a business owner, and I happily seized it.
+As a side hustle, before Flash animations became popular, I found an opportunity through IRC to create GIF ad-banners for a business owner, and I happily seized it.
 I eventually sold my creations to others, including a chalkboard ad that I sold for 250 Norwegian Krone (around 25 USD).
-It might not seem like much now, but back then, it felt like a significant accomplishment.
+It might not seem like much now, but back then, I felt like a rich man.
+Atleast for a day or two, until i realized it cost like 15 USD to cash out the few checks i received in the mail.

 When Flash animations gained popularity, The Buckwheat Boyz created a Flash version of the Dancing Banana with the now-iconic song, "Peanut Butter Jelly Time."
-From then on, the Dancing Banana made various appearances, including a cameo on an episode of Family Guy.
-It's astonishing to think that my small creation has become such a cultural phenomenon, with good help from the wholesome internet-culture.
+From then on, the Dancing Banana made various appearances all over, including a cameo on an episode of Family Guy.
+It's astonishing to think that this small creation has become such a cultural phenomenon, with good help from the wholesome internet-community.

-So there you have it—a brief backstory of the Dancing Banana GIF-meme.
-I hope you enjoyed reading it as much as I enjoyed creating it!
+So there you have it — a brief backstory of the Dancing Banana GIF-meme :)

 Q and A